for Art + Innovation

 The Center owns a jeep, a van and a flatbed truck that it makes available on a first-come, first-serve basis for Center-related errands and outreaches.
 Use is also restricted to artists participating in the Residency program.

-The Center is open to the public Thursday and Fridays from 3 to 9 PM and Saturdays from 11 AM to 6 PM.
+The Center is open to the public Thursdays from 5pm to 9pm and Fridays and Saturdays from 12pm to 5pm.
 These times are great opportunities for the community to get to know the artists and perhaps express interest in purchasing their artwork.
 Artists-in-Residents and Affiliate Artists have 24-hour access to the Center and their Studios.

 McColl Center for Art + Innovation is an active and dynamic organization in Charlotte’s cultural community.
 The Center is uniquely placed to provide an opportunity for artists to engage with a new and broader public.
 We believe that this can be a meaningful professional experience for the artist and a transforming experience for the community.
 Therefore, we encourage each Center artist to engage with the local community.
 Therefore, we seek to develop engagement opportunities with each Artist-in-Residence and an identified community partner.